batuhanbaybas/netflix-clone/README.md

 This is netflix clone app

-On Detail page you cab see all actors and trailers
+On Detail page you can see all actors and trailers

 You have to sign in or sign up to see the Home page